What Is the INFJ Personality Traits, Strengths, and Challenges?

 Thoughtful and Compassionate

-INFJs genuinely care about people.
+INFJs genuinely care for people.
 They listen attentively, offer thoughtful advice, and often provide emotional support without being asked.
 Their compassion makes them trusted confidants.

 Visionary Thinking